magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Services
 --------

-| We did not write the description to this field.
+| Select here the services that will be avaible to the users of this plan.